JiaLinQuan/AppRTC-Android/README.md

 - (development) kurento server not running?

 ##Todo/Bugs
-- user registers but does not unregister when closing application. enable ping pong?
+- app seems to go offline (disconnects the websocket) after a couple of minutes even if its not in the background

 - goes in background - comes back and does not fetch new user list
-- mic on/off
+- (p2) mic on/off
-- video on/off with camera switch.
+- (p2) video on/off with camera switch.
 - (p3) add "audio call" and "video call" button
 - (p3) add "answer with audio" and answer "answer with video" button during incoming call